 Saudi Arabia has a spiced coffee called Qahwa that is worth trying.
 It’s coffee brewed with cardamom, cinnamon, cloves, saffron, and ginger.

 You can also experiment with any extracts you have in your pantry to add flavor to coffee.
-Here are a few of our recommendations:
+A few classic choices are vanilla, almond, and peppermint.

 An easy way to make vanilla-flavored coffee is to add a splash of vanilla extract to your cup, or you can even combine it with milk or half-and-half to make a delicious vanilla latte.